 It is not necessary that the employer suffer actual damages due to the gross and habitual neglect of duties of the employee, it is sufficient that the employer is prejudiced by the same.

 Fraud is the willful act, omission, or concealment by the employee that violates the trust or confidence of the employer.
-In order to be a cause for dismissal, the employee must hold a position of trust and confidence or to employees that regularly handle the employer's money or property.
+In order to be a cause for dismissal, the employee must hold a position of trust and confidence in employees who regularly handle the employer's money or property.

 A commission of a crime or offense can only be a ground for dismissal of an employee if it is committed against the employer, his immediate family, or his duly authorized representatives.
 A crime or offense is an act or omission that is prohibited or punished by law.